 “Why are we spending all this money on a party she will never remember?”
-I asked my wife at least half a dozen times as we planned our daughter Adley’s second birthday last spring.
+I asked my wife at least half a dozen times as we planned Adley’s second birthday party last spring.
 I’m all for a good party (something my high school friends, college friends, and any friend I’ve had can attest to), but this seemed to be going overboard.

 The party was a lot of fun, and Adley’s friends and their parents seemed to enjoy themselves.
 Overall, it was a success.
 That was seven months ago, and I only remember little bits and pieces.
 Turning two is a significant milestone, but it’s not a moment I cherish with my child.